0b10/notes/dev/microservices/books/building-microservices/notes/microservices:building-microservices.notes.md

   * there are small windows where more than one worker may pick up the same message - but idempotence ensures this isn't a big issue
 * http verbs (GET,PUT etc.) are considered idempotent, which means you should use/design them in an idempotent manner
   * user expect that multiple calls do not result in multiple results

+### 12: Bringing It All Together

+* Each of the following subheadings are important principles for building microservice architectures
+  * you are encourages to define your own principles too

 #### p413: Model Around Business Concepts